District museums

 Sonnenberg Castle Museum

-The museum in the Sonnenberg district was reopened as part of the 2012 Culture Days and presents a wealth of information on the history of the castle.
+The museum in the Sonnenberg district was reopened as part of the 2012 Culture Days and presents a wealth of information about the history of the castle.

 After being closed for years, the keep of Sonnenberg Castle was reopened to the public as part of the Sonnenberg Culture Days.
-On 23 June 2012, Head of Cultural Affairs Rose-Lore Scholz, together with the Sonnenberg local council, presented a presentation on the history of Sonnenberg Castle, which was conceived and realized by the Heimatverein Sonnenberg e.
+On June 23, 2012, Rose-Lore Scholz, head of the cultural department, together with the Sonnenberg local council, presented a presentation on the history of Sonnenberg Castle, which was conceived and realized by the Heimatverein Sonnenberg e.
 V. and the Kulturamt-Stadtmuseum.

 The castle, built in the early 13th century, has a long and eventful history, which is presented in texts and objects on three levels of the tower.